IdentityServer/IdentityServer4/docs/index.rst

 Federation Gateway
 ^^^^^^^^^^^^^^^^^^
-Support for external identity providers like Azure Active Directoy, Google, Facebook etc.
+Support for external identity providers like Azure Active Directory, Google, Facebook etc.
-This shields your applicatios from the details of how to connect to these external providers.
+This shields your applications from the details of how to connect to these external providers.

 Focus on Customization
 ^^^^^^^^^^^^^^^^^^^^^^